TM312/mllrs.io/content/articles/aws-transcribe.md

 ## Conclusion and Outlook

 Nice, we successfully retrieved the transcript of our uploaded video.
-We did so using AWS Transcribe, AWS speech-to-text service first manually through the Management Console and before u<code>ing `boto3</code> for programatic interactions.
+We did so using AWS Transcribe, AWS speech-to-text service first manually through the Management Console and before using `boto3`for programatic interactions.
 That’s it for part 1 and I hope it has been helpful.

 In the following parts of this series, we will